-This programme is for all Hospitality and Culinary Industry Professionals with a minimum of 2 year’s industry experience.
-This qualification is assessed by one of our highly-qualified Chef Assessors who will gather evidence and asses you in the following:
+This assessment is for all Hospitality and Culinary Industry Professionals with a minimum of 2 year’s industry experience.
+Previous education, experience and qualifications are assessed by one of our highly-qualified Chef Assessors who will gather evidence and asses you in the following:

 - Culinary Theory